Welcome to Sayreville Public Schools Nursing and Health Services!

 - Student should not be sent to school with any fever (100.4 or greater).
 They can return once they are fever free for 24 hours without the use of fever-reducing medication.

 - Nausea/vomiting/diarrhea due to illness, not due to a chronic condition.
+Student must be able to tolerate food without vomiting for 24 hours prior to returning to school.

 - When your student has been diagnosed with strep throat, he/she must be on antibiotics for at least 24 hours prior to returning.